U.S. News Rankings

 Campus Info & Services

 Montana Tech of the University of Montana offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
 Montana Tech of the University of Montana also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at Montana Tech of the University of Montana, 80 percent have cars on campus.
 Alcohol is permitted for students of legal age at Montana Tech of the University of Montana.

 |Health insurance offered||Yes|